 Why a Parade?

 The Appalachian Puppet Pageant seeks to strengthen community in the city of Knoxville, Tennessee and foster community-involvement in the arts through creating and playing together.
 Using the vehicle of artistic collaboration, we want to invite dialogue amongst all of our community’s voices, while also providing an opportunity for these voices to tell their stories of “place” and “landscape.”
-We invite community members to create puppets, masks, and costumes rooted in the local ecology and stories of this region, as well as the culture of love, creativity, and mutual dependence we wish to create in southern Appalachia.
+We invite community members to create puppets, masks, and costumes rooted in the local ecology and stories of this region, as well as the culture of love, creativity, and mutual dependence we wish to foster in southern Appalachia.

 Community members will be the driving force of this parade, crafting both individual and collaborative works of art and then joining together in celebration and play to share these living works of art with the rest of the community.
 The parade itself will engage its participants and viewers, through all of their senses, as we create a living, breathing art exhibit and take it to the streets of Knoxville.